-Present shortages in management and staffing efficiency become the opportunity for many apps of technology in the retirement communities.
+Present shortages in management and staffing efficiency become the opportunity for many apps of technology in retirement communities.
 Some of these technological advancements have already been realized with AI-enabled apartments equipped with automated notifications and voice-enabled technology, including remote detection of falls, so people, management, and staff can stay on top of residents' safety and health even from a distance.
-These technologies can assist to retain and attract prospective residents, operate these communities flexibly, and thus offer a ROI crucial for bottom-line health.
+These technologies can assist to retain and attract prospective residents, operate these communities flexibly, and thus offer an ROI crucial for bottom-line health.

 #3 Advanced analytics and artificial intelligence

-Amid rising turnover and rapidly expanding care needs, advanced analytics and artificial intelligence systems stand above the rest.
+Amid rising turnover and rapidly expanding care needs, advanced analytics, and artificial intelligence systems stand above the rest.
 Business analytics and A.I. permeate nearly all aspects of workforce management, from forecasting and planning to staffing, human capital management, and organizational compliance.
 Senior living operators turn to specialized analytics for insights that advance small and significant objectives in the current scenario.
-As a result, the investment in AI technology has surpassed $1.7 billion.
+As a result, investment in AI technology has surpassed $1.7 billion.
 According to a study, 50% of all senior living communities will have resources dedicated to sharing, accessing, and analyzing real-world evidence for use across their organizations.
-We further anticipate that operationalizing A.I. platforms across senior living workflows would result in 10–15% productivity gain over the next 2-3 years.
+We further anticipate that operationalizing A.I. platforms across senior living workflows would result in a 10–15% productivity gain over the next 2-3 years.

 Analytics and A.I. help senior housing operators quickly resolve problems.
 Systems can recommend staff qualified to fill a new opening without incurring overtime hours.
 Some can even adjust to organizational policies, such as union rules.
-Fully integrated workforce management solutions will automatically notify the chosen employee of the opening in their preferred methods, such as text, email, voicemail, or mobile app alerts.
+Fully integrated workforce management solutions will automatically notify the chosen employee of the opening through their preferred methods, such as text, email, voicemail, or mobile app alerts.